-Khloé Kardashian's Good American Line Is Launching Sweat Pants This Week
+Khloé Kardashian's Good American Line Launches Sweat Pants

 RELATED: How to Master a Polished Ponytail Like Khloé Kardashian

-The collection officially launches Thursday, Aug.
-17, 12 p.m.
-ET.
-Head to goodamerican.com then to get yours.
+The collection officially launched on Thursday, Aug.
+17, 12 p.m ET.
+Head to goodamerican.com or Nordstrom to see more.